fleschutz/bulletproof-backups/docs/FAQ.md

 **Data loss essentially refers to the destruction of data.
 It can be intentional, but it’s often not.
 It can be caused by many things:**

-* **Hard drive crash** - A harddisk or SSD has suddenly stopped working and you’re unable to access your data.
+* **Drive crash** - A harddisk or SSD has suddenly stopped working and you’re unable to access your data.
-* **System failure** - A critical hardware component has malfunctioned (e.g. RAID card) and you’re unable to access your data.
+* **System failure** - A critical hardware component has malfunctioned (e.g. a RAID card) and you’re unable to access your data.
 * **Human error** - Data has been deleted either through accidental deletion, moving or formatting.
 * **Software corruption** - Your file system or data has become corrupted and you’re no longer able to access your data.
 * **Viruses or malware** - The virus has attacked your file system and corrupted it, preventing you from accessing your data.